Baldness Cure: Does it exist?

 Safety and Side Effects

-The scalp and hair follicles are part of a complex biological system, and treatments that affect hair growth can have wide-ranging impacts on other body systems.
+The scalp and hair follicles are part of a complex biological system.
+Treatments that affect hair growth can have wide-ranging impacts on other body systems.

 Therefore any potential cure must be thoroughly tested for safety and side effects.